mytzy17/cst438Project1/README.md

 >>As a user I want to be able to update my course information.
 >>How it will be tested: Unit test to see if updated are reflected in the database.

+**User Story**:  Add, edit & delete Grade category (Mustafa).
+>>As a user I want to be able to add, edit and delete different grade categories - like adding an exam category.

 **Not able to complete:**
 **Display / Edit Grade.**
 >>User is able to see and edit their grade.